Peel Street Tamworth

 • Q: Do Newspaper and TV Reporters come to Tamworth?

-A: Yes, in a big way, athough nothing much newsworthy happens, unless it floods or there is a riot or a disaster (like the Cronulla Riots or the Granville Train Disaster).
+A: Yes, in a big way, although nothing much newsworthy happens, unless it floods or there is a riot or a disaster (like the Brisbane Floods, the Cronulla Riots or the Granville Train Disaster).

 Basically you will see the cameramen taking pictures up and down Peel Street.
 Basically it's the same theme every year - they want colour and movement.
-First they film a few major stars and then they roam up and down Peel Street searching for the most over-the-top people they can find - people with chickens perched on their head or handling dangerous snakes, and anybody who can only be described by playing "Duelling Banjos".
-Sydney TV audiences then watch their TV news and say "Oh my God, look at them, I knew it was like that".
+First they film a few major stars and then they roam up and down Peel Street searching for the most over-the-top people they can find - people with chickens perched on their head or handling dangerous snakes, and anybody best described by playing "Duelling Banjos".
+Sydney TV audiences (especially in Tanya Plibersek's electorate) then watch this stuff on their TV news and say "Oh my God, look at them, I knew it was like that".

-Their ultimate dream would be footage of redneck-country-bumpkins and pensioner-grey-nomads battling it out with the police-riot-squad after a bystander got bitten by a sniffer-dog.
+The ultimate reporter's dream would be footage of redneck-country-bumpkins and pensioner-grey-nomads battling it out with the police-riot-squad after an innocent-bystander got bitten by a drug-sniffer-dog.
 One can only be reminded of the ancient Everly Brothers song "Poor Jenny" where Jenny (probably aged about 16) is on her first date and has never been to a party before but manages to get arrested after everyone else has fled.
-Next day the newspapers said "Jenny is the leader of a teenage gang".
+Next day the newspapers said "Jenny is the leader of a Teenage Gang".
+It's tabloid heaven, only surpassed by the historic headline "Headless body in topless bar".

 • Q: Are there lots of artists from America, especially Nashville?

-A: Basically the answer is no. There are a few, but they are tucked away.
-The organisers have never encouraged an annual invasion from Nashville.
+A: Basically the answer is "no".
+There are a few, but the organisers have never encouraged an annual invasion from Nashville.
 The exception is made of course for Aussies who have gone to America, and there are always one or two minor artists who add a bit of colour.

 • Q: Do the "Big Names" of Australian Country Music come to Tamworth?